-Great strides have been made in the housing sector since the adoption of the 1996 Habitat Agenda.
-These include:

-- Progress in the monitoring of global housing needs: Habitat II did not contain monitoring frameworks or targets.
-The MDGs did, however, address informal settlements through a specific target: "Achieve, by 2020, a significant improvement in the lives of at least 100 million slum dwellers" (target 7.D).
+- 8. Great strides have been made in the housing sector since the adoption of the 1996 Habitat Agenda.
+These include: - (a) Progress in the monitoring of global housing needs: Habitat II did not contain monitoring frameworks or targets.
+The Millennium Development Goals did, however, address informal settlements through a specific target: "achieve, by 2020, a significant improvement in the lives of at least 100 million slum dwellers" (target 7.d).
 The inclusion of this target helped place slums on the international development agenda.
-Since, national governments and statistical offices have improved their capacity to measure slum conditions and to design policies to improve conditions. - Right to adequate housing: More than 100 countries now recognize the right to adequate housing in their constitution and national legislation.
-Some countries have pursued policies geared to creating policy, institutional and regulatory frameworks that facilitate the production of housing.xiv - Reinforcement of local governments and their role in housing provision: Since the 1990s, decentralization policies and government reforms in both developed and developing countries have strengthened municipal autonomy and city governments in many countries.
+Since, national governments and statistical offices have improved their capacity to measure slum conditions and to design policies to improve conditions; - (b) Right to adequate housing: more than 100 countries now recognize the right to adequate housing in their constitution and national legislation.
+Some countries have pursued policies geared to creating policy, institutional and regulatory frameworks that facilitate the production of housing; 14 - (c) Reinforcement of local governments and their role in housing provision: since the 1990s, decentralization policies and government reforms in both developed and developing countries have strengthened municipal autonomy and city governments in many countries.
 National governments increasingly are proving support to local authorities, which are often tasked with housing policy implementation and the delivery of basic services.
+15 - 9.
+Notwithstanding this progress in many countries, the adoption of Habitat II did not produce the desired outcomes, and significant challenges remain in housing.
+Overall, Habitat II encouraged a significant change in housing provision approaches, with governments assuming the role of "enablers" in housing development, and backing away from direct delivery processes.
+The Habitat Agenda encouraged governments to "expand the supply of affordable housing through